IPoorya/django_custom_user_jwt/README.md

 # Django Custom User with JWT

-Simple Django custom user with JWt as the authentication method.
+Simple Django custom user with JWT as the authentication method.

 ## Setup